defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 ### <span id="#put-guidance-where-it-will-be-used-and-avoid-referring-people-out-of-the-form"></span> Put guidance where it will be used and avoid referring people out of the form
 In general, guidance for the filling in the form should be with the form, not separate to the form.

-Guidance to be read before completing the form should be listed in a before you start section.
+Guidance to be read before completing the form should be listed in a "before you start" section.

 Guidance for each section should be in that section.